labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 As stated in the assumptions we will be assuming a rectangular compressive stress distribution as outlined in AASHTO (based on Whitney stress block).
 This is pretty clearly allowed by AASHTO, but I was interested if the results would be as good as they are in the case of a rectangular cross-section.
 Multiplying the depth of the stress block by 0.85 seems like it might do something a little different when the compression area is a circular segment rather than a rectangle.

-We will proceed ahead with this assumption though, as integrating a parabolic or any other compressive stress distribution over the area of a circular segment, finding both the volume and the centroid, is exceedingly difficult.
+We will proceed ahead with this assumption though, as integrating a parabolic, or any other, compressive stress distribution over the area of a circular segment, finding both the volume and the centroid, is exceedingly difficult.
 I'm not positive that a closed-form solution is impossible, but I think it is.
 So it would require numerical integration, which is a lot less fun.
 We'll compare our results to SpColumn's results in Part 3, and see how the rectangular distribution assumption stacks up against a more precise one.

 ## Segment Area Derivation
 First, we have to relate the depth of the assumed compression block to the area of said block.
 This requires creating a formula for the area of a circular segment based on its depth.
 To do so, I created the figures below.